-A little more about me
+More about me

-I created this website and my different blogs as a space for me to share some of my studies and interests, and document different points of my scholarship.
-The content is a mixture of formal publications and informal essays as well as personal notes.
+My different blogs were also created as a space for me to document some of my interests, studies, and scholarship in a range of areas.
+The content is generally a mixture of formal publications and informal essays as well as personal notes and blog articles.